 - Enhance experiences through best-in-class solutions designed to build strong customer loyalty and engagement

 - Achieve better outcomes driven by robust clinical and care management models

-UnitedHealthcare Accelerator has invested in 40 startups to date.
-“The priority for us in selecting these companies is not for us to make returns,” Thompson explains.
-“It’s to solve problems in the industry.”
+UnitedHealthcare Accelerator has invested in 50 startups to date.
+"The investment helps to align interests, but our priority in selecting these companies is not for financial returns," Burke explains.
+"It’s to solve impactful problems in the industry."

 - Complementary capabilities like Kintsugi, a voice-biomarker technology designed to identify behavioral health needs from short clips of free-form speech

 - Peripheral capabilities like MedZoomer, an on-demand prescription delivery service

 - White-space capabilities like Venteur, a digital benefits marketplace for independent workers

 "We’re in the era of light-year-speed with what we’re about to see happen over the next 5 years in terms of how we experience health care," Burke says.

 Accelerating the pace of innovation in health care